davisjam/davisjam.github.io/_pages/join-lab.md

 If I like the looks of your application, I will set up an interview.
 If that goes well, I will ask you to work on something small for 4-6 weeks to get a sense of your commitment, interests, and skill set.
 Then we can discuss a longer-term relationship.

+Undergraduate students will generally be assigned to support an existing project.
+You must learn to walk before you can run.